Husky News

 What do you get up to outside of school?

-You can usually find me scoping out a tree run at Rusutsu, cruising the aisles at 7-11, or watching some kind of sports on TV.
+You can usually find me scoping out a tree run at Rusutsu, cruising the aisles at 7-11, or watching some kind of sport on TV.

 What's your favorite book of all time?
 Alternatively, what's your favorite movie?
 Why?
 What do you love about it?